-Moved by Ms. Micera, seconded by Ms Cross to resume the regular order of business.
+Moved by Ms. Micera, seconded by Ms. Salamea-Cross to resume the regular order of business.

 REQUIRED RESOLUTIONS, APPOINTMENTS AND APPROVALS pursuant to N.J.S.A.
 18A and N.J.A.C.
-6A et.seq.
+6A et. seq.

-Moved by Ms. Cross, seconded by Ms. Micera to approve Motions A-EE.
-Motions were approved by a roll call vote of the Board as follows:
+Moved by Ms. Micera, seconded by Ms. Salamea-Cross to approve Motions A-HH.